 Political System In A Nutshell

 Latvia is a parliamentary republic.
-The parliament or Saiema consists of 100 members elected for four years.
-The president is elected by the Saiema for four years.
+The parliament or Saeima consists of 100 members elected for four years.
+The president is elected by the Saeima for four years.

 Insight On Religion In Latvia